Workiva/react_testing_library/doc/migration_guides/expectations.md

 import '../component_definition.dart';

 main() {
-   test('Will show content after delay', () async {
+  test('Will show and hide content after a delay', () async {
     final view = rtl.render(AsyncExample()());

-    UserEvent.click(view.getByRole('button'));
+    final button = view.getByRole('button');

+    UserEvent.click(button);

     expect(view.queryByText('Element is Showing'), isNot(isInTheDocument));
+    await view.findByText('Element is Showing');

+    UserEvent.click(button);

-    await rtl.waitFor(() => expect(view.getByText('Element is Showing'), isInTheDocument));
+    await rtl.waitForElementToBeRemoved(() => view.getByText('Element is Showing'));
   });
 }
 ```

-Now, RTL will check the document several times so as soon as that element exists, the test passes.
-We also aren't concerned with why or how the delay is happening, just that it is happening!
+Now, RTL will check the document several times so as soon as that element appears and disappears, the test passes.
+This happens primary because these APIs (including the `findBy` queries) all utilitize a [mutation observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) under the hood.
+That observer should catch the expected change as soon as it occurs, but the APIs all use an interval as a fallback to query the DOM!

 ## Documentation References